Chemical and Materials Engineering

 Corequisites: MTEN 201.
 Materials Engineering Lab I is a laboratory course.
 It is designed to be taken concurrently with MTEN 201 for MTEN students.
 Concepts are from the text and lecture of the MTEN 201 course.
 The experiments are designed to provide undergraduate students with practical experience and train students with laboratory techniques common to materials engineering laboratories.

-Prerequisites: MATH 211 or MATH 213, MTEN 201 and MECH 234.
+Prerequisites: MATH 211 or MATH 213, and MTEN 201.
 The course will introduce the fundamentals of the mechanical behavior of materials.
 The principles of stress, strain will be introduced.
 The elements of elasticity, plasticity, will be discussed in depth.
 The concept of crystal geometry, different lattice defects, work hardening will be taught.
 Furthermore, the fundamentals of plastic deformation of polycrystalline materials, dislocation theory, and fracture will be discussed in detail.
 The course will include written and oral presentation of team projects on analysis of relevant peer-reviewed papers on the latest development of the field.

 MTEN 206.
 Materials Engineering Laboratory II.
 1 credit, 2 contact hours (0;2;0).